hhursev/recipe-scrapers/docs/contributing/how-to-develop-a-scraper.md

 ```

 `<URL>` should be the recipe page you selected in the first step.
 The script
 downloads this recipe and uses it to create the initial test data.
+If the domain includes any characters other than a-z, 0-9, or '_', you will have to replace them in the class name to conform to Python's naming standard.

 This creates: